|On this page|

 This parameter allows the triangles to collapse, but not expand.
 This prevents small micro-wrinkles, because instead of having to fold over the cloth can just compress in place.
 A high value for compression will result in lot of crinkly detail.

 Turning on this parameter is useful when simulating pants or a skirt that’s attached to a character’s waist.
-Tangent stiffness holds the garment in place and prevents it from dropping on the first frame due to gravity.
+Tangent stiffness holds the garment in place and prevents it from dropping or sliding down on the first frame due to gravity.
+It constrains the movement of the cloth in the direction tangent to the target geometry, and is better than decreasing the Rest Length Scale.
+It only works for Attach to Geometry constraints, which is Vellum geometry to external geometry, such as constraining cloth to a character’s body.

 Air flow is very important to have with cloth.
 No air flow will cause the cloth to fall flat and too much air flow will cause the cloth to look like it’s being dragged.
 The default value of 0.1 usually produces good results.